 Let’s light up a joint!

 Street urchins waiting for the free food in front of a temple.

 If you are wondering how I shot these images, have a look at the below set of pictures which has a group of people chanting Bhajan on their way to the temple.

 You have to keep shooting in succession hoping you will get at least one right!

 I stood still and kept pressing the shutter button.
 One after another.
-You can see how the perspective changed with an approaching group.

 The milk seller!